chase-hastin/chase_hastin_cb/pages/about.md

 {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About this Collection;About CollectionBuilder;About the About Page" %}

-## About the Collection
+## About this Collection

+This is a collection of 15, self-guided walking tour brochures produced between 2002 and 2017 by the City of Bloomington Department of Housing and Neighborhood Development.

+## About CollectionBuilder

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: